The Keyworth study of Whoopingcough-pertussis

-Some of the information on this website is based on the study of whooping cough that I have undertaken as a family doctor over 40 years in Keyworth.
+Much of the information on this website is based on the study of whooping cough that I undertook as a family doctor over 40 years in Keyworth.
 Much of the material has been published in medical journals.
 Some is unpublished, and some is my opinion based on experience.
 I believe this is a unique study and that I have a contribution to make to the understanding of this unpleasant and sometimes lethal disease.

 I wish to make my data available to the public so they may judge its value for themselves.
 This page outlines the main findings.

-I have worked at Keyworth Health Centre since 1974, when I started as the most junior partner after returning from 3 years in central Africa where my research interests developed.
-Since 1977 I have made a special study of whooping cough in this small population ( 744 cases).
+I started working at Keyworth Health Centre in 1974, when I was the most junior partner after returning from 3 years in central Africa where my research interests developed.
+Since 1977 I have made a special study of whooping cough in this small population (744 cases).
 I have developed the ability to recognise cases that most other doctors would miss, simply because of my intense interest in this disease and being on the lookout for it all the time.
 Because of the way healthcare is organized in England, with single medical records and patients registering with one medical centre only, it is possible for me to be confident that what I observe about whooping cough in Keyworth, is as complete as possible, accurate, and most of all, consistent.

-I retired from the partnership in 2011 but was able to reliably follow the incidence until 2013.
-Since then it has not been possible to continue the study with the previous thoroughness and therefore the study offiicially ended then, but the doctors in the practice continue to diagnose it competently and the numbers recorded continue to determine the current pattern of disease just as before.
+I retired from the partnership in 2011 but was able to reliably follow the incidence until the end of 2013.
+Since then it has not been possible to continue the study with the previous thoroughness and therefore the study officially ended then.

 What have I concluded?